 Charter School or Public School?
 It may not be that easy of a decision.
 As someone who is not an “educator” in the traditional sense, I admit that my opinions of Education Secretary DeVos and her policies likely differ from some and probably for different reasons.
 I am also acutely aware that any leader will have both good and bad ideas.
-However, as a public high school student and a recurrent student of private university, I do have some insight regarding certain contrasts regarding her policy of educational choice.
-Of course, I’m not sure that too much insight is even necessary.
-Much of this is self-evident to those who are simply willing to look without a partisan eye.
+However, as a public high school student and a recurrent student of a private university, I do have some insight regarding certain contrasts regarding her policy of educational choice.
+Of course, I’m not sure that too much insight is necessary.
+Much of this is self-evident to those simply willing to look without a partisan eye.

 Secretary DeVos has and continues to call for more charter schools (Press Office, 2019).
 This has been highly criticized.
-For example, Tim Knowles, former head of the Urban Education Institute at the University of Chicago has said: “Charters were horribly messianic in their narratives about how they were going to change the world and make it more equitable (Richards & Thompson, 2019).”
+For example, Tim Knowles, former head of the Urban Education Institute at the University of Chicago, has said: “Charters were horribly messianic in their narratives about how they were going to change the world and make it more equitable (Richards & Thompson, 2019).”
 He went on to say that “In reality, some were great, and some were about the same as regular public schools, and some were much worse.”
 So some are great, some are okay, and some are bad?
 Fine, but how is that any different from public education?

-Another reason for the criticism is because some charter schools have closed due to low performance or funding issues, and several are even under investigation for things such as fraud (Greene, 2019).
+Another reason for the criticism is that some charter schools have closed due to low performance or funding issues, and several are even under investigation for things such as fraud (Greene, 2019).
 Is this somehow different from public education?
 Low performance is more common in public education than some might think (Center on Education Policy, 2019).
 However, public schools often don’t close.
 Instead, they get to continue to be a drain on taxpayers.
 In fact, many states reward poor performance by increasing their funding (Pascual, 2016).
 This probably sends the wrong message.

 Then you have public school fraud issues such as enrollment fraud (or residency fraud), admitting unqualified students into disability-related programs, the use of “ghost students,” time-theft, vendor fraud, fraud regarding the E-Rate program, grant misuse, paying kickbacks to secure contracts and of course, embezzlement issues (Werra, 2018).
-And let us not forget recent reports of some of the lowest-performing schools having the highest performing teachers (Corbin, 2018).
-Is this the smoking gun for grade changes or a demonstration of how so many students meet their marks in high school, but somehow over half are not ready for college-level courses (Chen, 2019)?
+And let us not forget recent reports of some of the lowest-performing schools having the highest-performing teachers (Corbin, 2018).
+Is this the smoking gun for grade changes or a demonstration of how so many students meet their marks in high school but somehow over half are not ready for college-level courses (Chen, 2019)?

 I don’t understand the threat, aside from perhaps shining a brighter light on the poor performance of some public schools and forcing a change across academia.
 True, enrollment in charter schools continues to rise, but the fact is that charters only enroll about six percent of the nation’s public school students (Jason, 2017).
-There must be something to that model though because even some public education schools are beginning to emulate various elements (Mathewson, 2019).
+However, there must be something to that model because even some public education schools are beginning to emulate various elements (Mathewson, 2019).

-I cannot speak for her, but it seems that the spirit of what DeVos wants (at least on this policy) are programs that allow parents and students a choice between public and private schools.
+I cannot speak for her, but it seems that the spirit of what DeVos wants (at least on this policy) is programs that allow parents and students a choice between public and private schools.
 I can appreciate that.
 Having that choice is vital to many Americans, and I am one of them.
 At the end of the day, some are bad, and some are awesome.
-For me, I like the idea of extended school days and stricter rules regarding student behavior that many charter schools provide.
+I like the idea of extended school days and stricter rules regarding student behavior that many charter schools provide.
 I see this as a good thing.

 Did you enjoy this article?
 You might also like one of these articles: